PeeK1e/docs/docs/Networking/basic-troubleshooting.md

 $ echo "test" | netcat -cu <ip> <port>
 ```

+After you have sent the packet, you should see the `test` message on the listening host.

 ### Firewall or Intelligent-Switches

 If all the previous checks fail, check your host-machine's firewall rules and firewall helper like `ufw`